theresaswayne/biosensor/README.md

 # biosensor
-Code for image analysis of ratiometric biosensors in yeast mitochondria
+Code for image analysis of ratiometric biosensors

+# Purpose

-This repository contains scripts to facilitate analysis of mitochondrially targeted biosensors using Fiji/ImageJ and R. (Manuscript in preparation, 2023)
+This repository contains scripts to facilitate analysis of mitochondrially targeted ratiometric biosensors using Fiji/ImageJ and R. (Manuscript in preparation, JoVE, 2023)

+# ImageJ macros for biosensor ratio image calculation and analysis

+The biosensor macros take a Z-stack multichannel image as input, and produce a background-corrected, masked ratio image, as well as measurements of user-selected areas and a log file.
+There are 2 macros with different options for correction of noise nad background.
+Noise calculation is used to supplement the thresholding step.

+## biosensor.ijm
+Macro with basic background and noise correction.
+Background and noise are corrected using measured image areas, user-supplied fixed values, or no subtraction.
+Methods for background and noise correction can be selected independently.

+## biosensor-image-subtraction.ijm
+ImageJ macro supporting the following methods for background and noise correction:
+  1. Blank image
+  1. User-selected area within the image
+  1. Fixed value
+  1. No correction.
+In this macro, background and noise are both handled by the same user-selected method.

+# Supporting scripts

+## bleaching_analysis.ijm

+This ImageJ macro measures change in biosensor intensity over time.
+It can be used to help optimize imaging conditions to avoid photobleaching.
+THe input is a multichannel time-lapse image (Z stack or single slice).
+The output is a table of measurements of each channel over time.

 # Workflow
 ## 1. Pre-process, segment, and measure images.